AdriaanBoshoff/Rust/Products/Terms of Use.md

 ## 4. Payment and Refund
 4.1 Customer must pay all fees and taxes.

-4.2 You can request a refund if the plugin hasn't been completed or it doesn't match pre-made technical task.
+4.2 Customer can request a refund if the plugin hasn't been completed or it doesn't match customer's pre-made technical task.

+### Definitions
+* **Public product** *is a product everyone can buy or download.*
+* **Private product** *is a product that was ordered by customer only and no-one else can use it.*